Parents, carers and teenagers in Ireland, The LANDSCAPE Project would love to hear your thoughts…..

 Those interested in taking the course should visit the training page to access the course.

-Sláintecare Childhood Obesity would like to thank the 715 responders to date who have completed our Training Needs Assessment Survey.
+The Sláintecare Childhood Obesity Education Project Team would like to thank the 790 responders who completed our Training Needs Assessment Survey which is now closed.
 This survey was designed to assess the attitudes, needs and confidence of health professionals in Ireland in addressing childhood obesity.
 The findings of this survey will be used to design and develop an online childhood obesity training course informed by clinical guidelines for health professionals and deliver this free of charge to Irish health professionals.

 This survey was disseminated from July 2020 at events including the RCPI Obesity Summer School (August 2020) and ECOICO2020 (September 2020).
 It was also circulated through written and electronic communications to professional bodies and organisations representing the various multidiscipline professions and through online platforms such as Twitter, LinkedIn and relevant organisation websites and newsletters.